 Chef Paul Guerrero – and the pork dishes – are the stars in the videos we’ve done (you can watch the first two below).
 I am supporting cast, there for chef to chat with and share the story of how to make these recipes.
 I also offer tips on creating balanced meals with these foods we love to eat when I post them on Facebook/social media.

 I’ve done this since grad school.
 I like to share the podium or camera with other experts.
 From farmers to cardiologists to scientists (agriculture, nutrition, public health) to chefs and so forth.
 We all have different expertise.
 That’s why we all exist.

-Unrelated to the videos, but another collaboration moment: When I worked at Alexian Brothers Medical Center years ago, one of my favorite cardiologists, Dr. Furiasse, and I did a community presentation for Heart Month.
+Unrelated to the videos, but another collaboration moment: When I worked at a hospital years ago, one of my favorite cardiologists and I did a community presentation for Heart Month.
 He made the point that he works with dietitians like me to handle the nutrition part.
 Yep.
 You wouldn’t find me in the operating room or diagnosing people.
 You wouldn’t find him in our outpatient nutrition office.
 Together, along with the full healthcare team, we took care of our patient’s complete needs.

 Knowledge brings confidence in action.